Exhibition Statement 2022:

 October 2010

 Something creepy about being a tourist.
-Meaning it does not feel right to look, walk and look some more.
-It is so indulgent and mindless to stare like a tourist, you have to give back a bit, by painting it…try to blend in and see things from the inside.
+It does not feel right to look, walk an act as a tourist.
+It is so mindless to stare like a tourist, you have to give back, paint it like your seeing things from the inside.
 Once I came really close to getting paint all over the carpet of a UNESCO world heritage site.
-And if I did, who pays?
-Like the time when my kids nearly broke a bunch of Perceval and Boyd potteries displayed waist high and haphazardly.
+And if I did, who pays...
+Like the time when my kids nearly broke a bunch of Perceval and Boyd potteries displayed waist high haphazardly.

 Checkout Time..